Star Pravah

 Star Pravah is an Indian Marathi language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
 It primarily telecasts family dramas, comedies, reality shows and films.

 History

-The channel rebranded itself with a new logo and graphics on 10 October 2016 with new tagline "Aata Thambaych Naay आता थांबायचं नाय" (translation: Do not stop now).
-On 2 December 2019 channel again rebranded itself with the new logo and tagline "Marathi Parampara Marathi Pravah मराठी परंपरा मराठी प्रवाह" (translation: Marathi Tradition, Marathi Culture).
-On 1 May 2016, the high-definition feed of the channel named Star Pravah HD was launched.
+The channel rebranded itself with a new logo and graphics on 10 October 2016, accompanied by the new tagline, "Aata Thambaych Naay आता थांबायचं नाय" (lit.
+'Do not stop now').
+On 2 December 2019, the channel again underwent rebranding, introducing a new logo and the tagline, "Marathi Parampara Marathi Pravah मराठी परंपरा मराठी प्रवाह" (lit.
+'Marathi Tradition, Marathi Culture').
+Additionally, on 1 May 2016, the high-definition feed of the channel, named Star Pravah HD, was launched.

 Sister channel

 Pravah Picture

 Pravah Picture (also known as Star Pravah Picture) is a Marathi language movie pay television channel owned by JioStar a Joint Venture between Viacom18 and Disney India Along with its HD version, the channel has gone live from 15 May 2022 onwards.